Incremental Processing

 This is a PropagationDecision: either Recompute or Skip { reason }.
 The skip reason is logged so you can verify the decision.

 Column propagation works with any incremental strategy.
-It adds a layer of intelligence on top of watermarks or checksums by pruning the DAG execution to only what actually needs to change.
+On top of watermarks or checksums, it prunes the DAG execution to only what actually needs to change.

 Time-interval processing